DataFire/Integrations/integrations/generated/oxforddictionaries/README.md

   * lexicalCategory `string`: The lexical category of the word(s) to look up (e.g., adjective or noun)
   * grammaticalFeatures `string`: The grammatical features of the word(s) to look up entered as a list of k:v (e.g., degree_type:comparative)
   * sort `string`: sort the resulting list by wordform, trueCase, lemma, lexicalCategory, frequency, normalizedFrequency.
 Descending order is achieved by prepending the value with the minus sign ('-').
 Multiple values can be separated by commas (e.g., sort=lexicalCategory,-frequency)
+  * collate `string`: collate the results by wordform, trueCase, lemma, lexicalCategory.
+Multiple values can be separated by commas (e.g., collate=trueCase,lemma,lexicalCategory).
   * minFrequency `integer`: Restrict the query to entries with frequency of at least `minFrequency`
   * maxFrequency `integer`: Restrict the query to entries with frequency of at most `maxFrequency`
   * minNormalizedFrequency `number`: Restrict the query to entries with frequency of at least `minNormalizedFrequency`